 Deciding upon which route is best for you depends on your personal circumstances and preferences including budget, time available, level of fitness and the time of the year.

 We accommodate all routes including private "off the beaten track itineraries"

 The more time you spend hiking and acclimatizing on Mt.
 Kilimanjaro, the greater your chances to reach the top.

-Therefore our routes include a minimum of six days of hiking.
+Therefore our climb itineraries include a minimum of six days of hiking.

 The Lemosho Route begins in the west at Londorossi Gate.
 It circles around Kilimanjaro and joins the Machame Route on the third day.

-It is one of the newer routes and features the longest itinerary, which is perfect for acclimatization.
+It is one of the newer routes on Kilimanjaro but is slowly becoming more popular.

 The Marangu Route begins and exits at Marangu Gate, on the south-east side of Kilimanjaro.